pysathq/pysat/web/content/updates.md

 <!-- # Changelog and more -->

+## xx.02.2023 (*0.1.7.dev27*)

+-   Fixed the list of auxiliary variables reported as a result of formula negation.
+Added a list of literals involved in the encoding of clauses.

 ## 23.01.2023 (*0.1.7.dev26*)

 -   Added a few more warning messages for various solvers, related to missing